-Now close your eyes or look downwards and rest your hands in an easy effortless way.
+Now close your eyes and rest your hands in an easy effortless way.

-Take a few moments to scan your awareness through the sensations of your body, and wherever possible, soften and release obvious areas of physical tension.
+Take a few moments to scan through your body, and wherever possible, soften and release obvious areas of physical tension.
 We begin the practice of coming back by establishing our home base.

-While there are many possible anchors to hold our attention, such as sound or sensations throughout the body, the most common and the one we'll explore here is the breath you might feel the touch of your breath around your nostrils or on your upper lip, or perhaps you feel the movement of your chest or the rising and falling of your abdomen, or perhaps you feel your whole body like a balloon expanding with the in breath, deflating with the out breath....
+While there are many possible anchors such as sound or sensations throughout the body, the most common and the one we'll be exploring here is the breath.

+Please breathe naturally and simply notice where the breath is easiest to detect and where the breath also feels pleasant or at least neutral.
+So you might be paying attention to how the breath feels as it flows in and out of your nose, you might feel the touch of your breath around your nostrils or on your upper lip, or perhaps you feel the movement of your chest or the rising and falling of your abdomen, or perhaps you feel your whole body like a balloon expanding with the in breath, deflating with the out breath.
-Please breathe naturally and simply notice where the breath is easiest to detect and where the breath also feels pleasant or at least neutral....

-So you might pay attention to how the breath feels as it flows in and out of your nose...

-So just take some moments to bring your attention to the sensations of breathing in one of these areas, a relaxed attentiveness....
+So just take some moments to bring your attention to the sensations of breathing in one of these areas, a relaxed attentiveness.
 There's no need to control the breath.
 Rather, sense you're receiving the breath much like you'd listen to sound.
 With a relaxed awareness, discover what the breath is really like as a changing experience of sensations.
 This life breath is your home base, a place to rest and be aware.

-So in these next moments, simply relax as the breath comes in... notice what it's like, and relax with the exhale, let go and again notice the immediate experience of sensations.
+So in these next moments, simply relax as the breath comes in, noticing what it's like, and relax with the exhale, letting go and again noticing the immediate experience of sensations.

-Notice where your attention is...
-You might find that your mind has drifted off into thoughts.
+Noticing where your attention is, you might find that your mind has drifted off into thoughts.
 This is completely natural.
 The mind is conditioned to move off into thinking about the future, the past.

 When you become aware of thinking, you might use a soft and friendly mental note.

 Just say thinking, thinking, and then pause and simply re-relax.

 Just open the attention again aware of the sounds around you, re-relaxing your body, feeling the aliveness in the body.

-Relax your the sensations around your heart, releasing any unnecessary tension.
+Relax your heart.
 Without any judgment, just allow yourself to gently return again to the inflow and outflow of the breath.